A teacup sitting on top of two books

 Influenza

 The flu may have similar symptoms, but they are usually more severe.
-With the flu, you may experience a fever, extreme fatigue, sore throat and severe body aches.
-Complications from the flu can be more severe compared to a cold, and have the potential to result in hospitalization or even death.
+You may experience a fever, extreme fatigue, sore throat and severe body aches with the flu.
+Complications from the flu can be more severe than a cold, potentially resulting in hospitalization or even death.

 COVID-19